How to Get Rid of Mold in a Shower (DIY Guide)

 • Tape inside niche corners carefully

-Cement board seams taped with alkali-resistant mesh and thinset.
+Cement board seams taped with alkali-resistant mesh and embedded in thinset to prep for waterproofing

 Step 8: Waterproof the Shower (Two Full Coats)

-First coat of liquid waterproofing membrane applied to cement board
+First coat of liquid waterproofing membrane being rolled onto cement board after mold removal and rebuild

 • Roll on the first coat of waterproofing membrane